 2. The conduit protrudes more than 2 inches above pad.
-Conduit must be flush or below the pad, though PGE will up to 2 inches above the pad.
+Conduit must be flush or below the pad

 3. The ground rod must not be between the primary and secondary.
+The ground rod should be within 2" of the incoming primary conduit.